hmcts/send-letter-client/README.md

 ## Usage

-Just include the library as your dependency and you will be to use the client class.
+Include the library as your dependency, and you will be to use the client class.
 Health check for send-letter-producer is provided as well.

 Components provided by this library will get automatically configured in a Spring context if `send-letter.url` configuration property is defined and does not equal `false`.
-False would disable the auto configuration of the API.
+False would disable the autoconfiguration of the API.

 ### Building

-The project uses [Gradle](https://gradle.org) as a build tool but you don't have install it locally since there is a `./gradlew` wrapper script.
+The project uses [Gradle](https://gradle.org) as a build tool, but you don't have to install it locally since there is a `./gradlew` wrapper script.

-To build project execute the following command:
+To build the project, execute the following command:

 ```bash
     ./gradlew build